-He's lived through 19 presidencies.
-And at 110 years old, Frank Levingston is finally visiting the White House.
-It's just one stop on his Honor Flight tour of D.C. but it's the one trip he couldn't stop talking about.
+He's lived through 19 presidencies in his 11 decades and he's finally visiting the White House.
+It's just one stop on his Honor Flight Tour of D.C. but it's the one trip he couldn't stop talking about.

 Touring the halls where great men walk; the tables where first families eat; Levingston himself is also a legend.

-Unfortunately, the president was unavailable, but Levingston was able to meet some representatives from his home state and shared war stories.
+Unfortunately, the president was unavailable, but Levingston was able to meet some representatives from his home state and share war stories with them.

 "I was so glad to get out of that place," Levingston said laughing about his time in Italy and North Africa.

-"What an incredible honor to meet you," Cassidy said.
+"What an incredible honor to meet you," Cassidy told him.